datastaxdevs/workshop-ecommerce-app/README.md

 Are you building or do you support an e-commerce website?
 If so, then this content is for **you**!

-Digital sales in 2020 eclipsed four trillion dollars (USD).
+Worldwide digital sales in 2020 eclipsed four trillion dollars (USD).
 Businesses that want to compete, need a high performing e-commerce website.
-Here we will demonstrate how to build a high performing persistence layer with DataStax **`ASTRA DB`**.
+Here, we will demonstrate how to build a high performing persistence layer with DataStax **`ASTRA DB`**.

 Why does an e-commerce site need to be fast?
 Because most consumers will leave a web page or a mobile app if it takes longer than a few seconds to load.
 In the content below, we will cover how to build high-performing data models and services, helping you to build a e-commerce site with high throughput and low latency.